Why do I leak when I play sport or exercise?

 Exercise is vital to our overall health so stopping exercise because you are leaking is often what women do but it is the one thing you shouldn't do!

-In fact, obesity is an independent risk factor for SUI and many of us put on weight if we don't stay active which causes a viscious cycle.
+In fact, obesity is an independent risk factor for stress incontinence and many of us put on weight if we don't stay active which causes a vicious cycle.
 Don't get caught in that cycle.

 Some good steps to follow are: